ArtDor2/display_lag_tester/README.md

 # display_lag_tester
-Tests the ms input lag a display has through the use of an Arduino Uno and a photoresistor.
+Measures the input lag of a display in milliseconds through the use of an Arduino Uno and a photoresistor.